15 Easy Kitchen Cleaning Hacks

 2. Kitchen sink

 Wet your sink, sprinkle with baking soda and work into a paste.
 Line the sink with paper towels soaked in white vinegar and let them sit for 20 minutes.
-“Rinse with warm water and a soft cloth, using an old toothbrush to get into hard-to-reach areas, like the drain,” advises the reFRESH team.
+“Rinse with warm water and a soft cloth, using an old toothbrush to get into hard-to-reach areas, like the drain,” advises Shaw Taylor, Omokhodion and Burgess.

 3. Clogged drain